General Data Protection Regulations (GDPR)

 Photographs (and videos) of identifiable people are considered Personal Data and are therefore subject to data protection laws and specifically the General Data Protection Regulations (GDPR) that came into force on May 25th 2018.

 When Sam Lane Photography (SLP) is commissioned to photograph a project on behalf of a third party SLP is considered a third party Data Processor and the Data Controller is the person or entity commissioning the project.
 If SLP is taking photos for our own marketing use we are both the Data Controller as well as the Data Processor.

 SLP operates under the following lawful bases for processing depending on the Client:

 Consent is the principle lawful basis for processing when undertaking a project on behalf of a Client.
 This would cover most types of commercial work including head shots, events, PR and editorial.

-• SLP has a template for consent forms which can be tailored to the Client and also administers Client-generated forms as required.
+• SLP uses both verbal consent and written consent and has a template for consent forms which can be tailored to the Client and also administers Client-generated forms as required.